Hilltown, South Australia: History

 It was created in the 1860s when closer settlement came to the Mid-North, allowing grain farming by self-employed farmers.
 The government town of Hilltown was surveyed in September 1865.
 The first lots at Hilltown were sold by public auction in March 1866.
 Street names of the surveyed township honored pioneering pastoralists of the region such as John Harris Browne and Charles Brown Fisher.

 It was proposed to rename it Yakkalo in 1916 and Milne in 1926, but neither took effect.
 Subsequent public infrastructure, since closed, included a railway siding and primary school.
-The Spalding railway line passed the town in 1922, the station was named for the Hundred of Milne which is the cadastral division in which the town was established.
+The Riverton-Spalding railway line passed the town in 1922, the station was named for the Hundred of Milne which is the cadastral division in which the town was established.
 It was named in 1860 after Sir William Milne, MP.
 The town was recorded as diminished in 1929.
 The local railway station had been opened under the name of Milne, but was altered to Hilltown in 1939.
 The railway closed in 1984.
 Hilltown Post Office opened on 2 January 1914 and closed on 4 April 1985.

 A private subdivision named Dudley formerly existed on the border of Hilltown and Barinia; it has now been subsumed into the two localities.